📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 MaleAdult

+Meet Stilgar!
 Stilgar came from a situation where young owners didn't know how to properly care for a leopard gecko.
 He came to us with goopy eyes and a skull fracture.
 He has healed with a small amount of scarring on his eyes, but he's very healthy otherwise!
 Stilgar is ready for a quite and friendly home who won't be too rough with him.
 He is ok with handling but does not tolerate it for a long session.
 He has made steps towards this, but due to medical care he had to be given he is a little shy.
+Stilgar will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45